 - Now you have to filter the emails by various options that include an Email address (“To”, “From”), Subject, has the words, doesn’t have, attachment and charts.

 - Now you can have several options to deal with the messages.
-You can archive it, delete it, redirect it (forward it to other address) and much more.
+You can archive it, delete it, redirect it (forward it to another address), and much more.
 The most important options include “Apply the label” and “categorize it”

-- In labeling option, you can either choose pre-defined labels or create a new one.
-As an example, you can label the mails from the old company as “old-colleagues” or your “former company name”.
+- In the labeling option, you can either choose pre-defined labels or create a new one.
+As an example, you can label the emails from the old company as “old colleagues” or your “former company name”.

 - You can also categorize the emails according to various inbuilt categories like Personal, Social, Promotions, Updates, forums

 The best way to report the suspected emails as SPAM is to flag them.
-Open the email message and click the flg icon that is located right above the message.
+Open the email message and click the flag icon that is located right above the message.
 That’s it.
-Now Google will take a note of this message and automatically treat the message as SPAM in future.
+Now Google will take note of this message and automatically treat the message as SPAM in the future.

-Most of the users do not know that you can use some symbols or words in your existing email address and still receive the mail in your inbox.
-You can add these aliases to your mail-ID while registering online forms.
+Most users do not know that you can use some symbols or words in your existing email address and still receive the mail in your inbox.
+You can add these aliases to your mail ID while registering online forms.
 This way it will be easier for you to filter the messages in your account.
 The three aliases are.